 DataClassroom is another great resource for data analysis activities!
 Like Data Nuggets, DataClassroom offers datasets with engaging background stories.
 It also provides data analysis activities where the students collect their own data through interactive experiments or other fun activities.

 But the real value in DataClassroom is the online graphing tool.
 DataClassroom creates engaging graphs and visuals from the datasets you input, making it easy to show students how to interpret the data they collect.
 Students can play around with the graphs and create different visualizations based on the same dataset.

 Whereas Data Nuggets divides its data analysis activities into four levels, DataClassroom lists the grade level for each activity.
-The pre-loaded data sets and activities can be searched by subject and grade level.
-Although there are currently no activities for elementary students, new materials are continuously being added to the pre-loaded library of data sets and activities and you can always add or share what you have created.
+When you search for an activity, you can filter the pre-loaded data sets and activities by subject and grade level.
+Although there are currently no activities for elementary students, they continuously add new materials to the pre-loaded library of data sets.
+You can also modify many of the activities for elementary students, and share what you have created!